bazilinayat/llm-zoomcamp-2026-homework/README.md

 ## Acknowledgements

-A huge thank you to **Alexey Grigorev** and the **DataTalksClub** community for creating and maintaining this incredible free course on practical LLM engineering.
+A huge thank you to @alexeygrigorev **** and the **DataTalksClub** community for creating and maintaining this incredible free course on practical LLM engineering.

 ---